mudita/MuditaOS/harmony_changelog.md

 * Fixed the buttons sometimes don't respond on press or release
 * Fixed no clock update
 * Fixed problem with displaying some filenames in Relaxation
+* Fixed disabling the alarm on the system shutdown screen

 ### Added